Awards and Recognition

 Society of Thoracic Surgeons

-The CVI cardiac surgery program consistently achieves the highest, three-star composite ratings from the Society of Thoracic Surgeons, including for the most recent reporting period.
-Click below for more information.
+The CVI's Division of Cardiac Surgery consistently achieves the highest, three-star composite ratings from the Society of Thoracic Surgeons, including for the most recent reporting period.

 Boston Magazine "Top Doctors"

-CVI cardiologists, cardiac surgeons and vascular surgeons consistently receive recognition in Boston Magazine's annual "Top Doctors" survey.
-Those recognized in the most recent survey published in December 2013 include the following.
+Every year, Boston Magazine's annual "Top Doctors" survey recognizes numerous CVI cardiologists, cardiac surgeons and vascular surgeons.
+Those recognized in the most recent survey, published in December 2014, include:

 American Heart Association Awards